Sugar Pursuit

 Tried this recipe?Mention @sugarpursuit or tag #sugarpursuit!

-• A piece of cake with white frosting sits on a small round plate with a silver spoon.
+• A piece of apple cake topped with toffee sauce sits on a small round plate with a silver dessert fork.

-• A cake with a caramelized banana topping is served on a large round plate.
-Slices of fresh banana are lying on the table nearby.
+• A single-layer cake with frosting piped on top, served on a large round plate.

 Leave a comment Cancel reply